Unique Quasi-Stationary Distribution, with a possibly stabilizing extinction: Aknowledgment

 \section{Aknowledgment}

-I am very grateful to Etienne Pardoux, my PhD supervisor, for his wonderful support all along the redaction of this article.
-I wish to thank also Nicolas Champagnat for his advices and support.
+I am very grateful to Etienne Pardoux, my PhD supervisor, for his great support all along the redaction of this article.
+The comments of my reviewer have also been particularly detailed and helpful.
+I express my sincere thanks to him.
+I wish to thank also Nicolas Champagnat for their advices and support.

 I would like finally to thank the very inspiring meetings and discussions brought about by the Chair “Modélisation Mathématique et Biodiversité” of VEOLIA-Ecole Polytechnique-MnHn-FX.